Overcoming Emetophobia (Vomit Phobia) with a CBT Therapist

 What is Emetophobia?

-Emetophobia is also known as the fear of vomiting or throwing up (or vomit or barf phobia).
-People with emetophobia experience intense and persistent anxiety and fear around the possibility of vomiting or seeing others throwing up.
+Emetophobia is the the fear of vomiting or throwing up.
+Some people also call it the fear of barf or the fear of vomit.
+Someone with emetophobia experiences intense and persistent anxiety and fear around the possibility of vomiting or seeing others throwing up.

 You will need to determine what your “core fears” are to determine if it is truly emetophobia.
 You can ask yourself: what I am worried will happen if I vomit?
 Or, what I am worried will happen if someone else vomits?